 Any taxable supply of commercial real estate property is taxed at a standard rate of 5% as per the UAE VAT.
 However, there are also separate rules that decide the VAT implication in case of peculiar situations related to commercial property supply.

-- Renting out a commercial real estate property: This kind of transaction attracts a standard VAT rate of 5%.
+This kind of transaction attracts a standard VAT rate of 5%.
 The lessor has to issue an invoice to the lessee for the rent that reflects the VAT collected.
 The lessor has to then properly deposit the collected VAT with the FTA and reflect the same in the VAT return.
 The lessee can claim input credit on the VAT paid on the rent as per the general recovery rules.

-- Sale of a commercial real estate property including the occupying tenants: This is a special case of property exchange, and as per the existing laws, such a transaction is treated as a transfer of property and falls outside the ambit of the UAE VAT.
+This is a special case of property exchange, and as per the existing laws, such a transaction is treated as a transfer of property and falls outside the ambit of the UAE VAT.
 This transaction would attract no tax under UAE VAT and would be properly treated in the appropriate sections of the property tax.

-- Sale of commercial real estate property by the developer: This is a taxable real estate supply and attracts the standard 5% tax as per the UAE VAT.
+This is a taxable real estate supply and attracts the standard 5% tax as per the UAE VAT.
 The developer will collect the VAT amount from the buyer after issuing him a proper VAT invoice inclusive of the tax amount.
 The developer has to deposit the VAT amount with the FTA and show the proper entry in the VAT return.
 The buyer will be able to claim the input VAT on the tax amount paid.

-- Sale of commercial real estate property by anyone other than the developer: This again attracts a standard 5% tax under UAE VAT.
+This again attracts a standard 5% tax under UAE VAT.
 However, here the buyer has to himself deposit the VAT by opening an account with the FTA on its online portal or through one of the many banks designated for the same.
 The buyer also has to submit the proof of payment with the land department, after which the sale would be deemed, completed, and the change of ownership will be registered.
 The buyer will, as usual, be able to claim a proportional input VAT credit.

 Treatment of commercial real estate transactions under the UAE VAT can get quite complicated as there is an endless number of particular aspects and peculiarities to any such transaction.
 Suppose you are planning to buy or sell commercial real estate in the UAE.
 In that case, you should always engage a good professional services firm that has proven expertise in VAT compliance, VAT accounting, and VAT audit to help you complete the process smoothly.